vigneshbhuvan-nus/tp/docs/UserGuide.md

     will be treated as answers to the question given by GreenTea.
 Also, note that the tab had switched to the Quiz Tab.

     From Figure 9, we can see that GreenTea is asking us the question "What is the english word for the translation `イルカ`?"
 We already know that the correct word is `Dolphin`.
-However, let us try typing the wrong answer `dog`.
+However, let us try typing a wrong answer for example`dog`.

     ![GreenTea](images/user-guide/WrongAnswer.PNG)
     Figure 10.
 Wrong answer given